How to dub a new soundtrack on to a video using VidPlayVST and VidRenderVST

 VidRenderVST is an optional add-on component for use with VidPlayVST.
 Using the two plug-ins, producers are able to compose to video and then encode a copy of the original video dubbed with the new soundtrack.
 This can all be done within the DAW, so there is no need to use an external video editing application.

-VidRenderVST is available for Windows 64-bit DAWs and requires VidPlayVST Demo or Full version 2 (VidPlayVSTv2.dll).
-Apple OSX/macOS is not yet supported.
+VidRenderVST is available for 64-bit DAWs and requires VidPlayVST Demo or Full version 2 (Windows file: VidPlayVSTv2.dll; OSX/macOS file: VidPlayVSTv2.vst).

 The plug-in exports to .mp4 file in either MPEG-4 or H.264 formats.